use-ink/ink/integration-tests/public/upgradeable-contracts/README.md

 This is because `Lazy` and `Mapping` interact with the storage directly instead of loading and flushing storage states.

 If your storage is completely layoutless (it only contains `Lazy` and `Mapping` fields), the order of fields and layout do not need to match for the same reason as mentioned above.

-### Delegate dependency locks

-The `delegator` contract depends upon the contract code to which it delegates.
-Since code can be deleted by anybody if there are no instances of the contract on the chain, this would break the `delegator` contract.
-To prevent this, the `delegator` contract utilizes the `lock_delegate_dependency` and `unlock_delegate_dependency` host functions.
-Calling `lock_delegate_dependency` will prevent the code at the given hash from being deleted, until `unlock_delegate_dependency` is called from within the `delegator` contract instance.
-Note that these two methods can be called by anybody executing the contract, so it is the responsibility of the contract developer to ensure correct access control.